Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 ## Using Varnish & the TICK stack

+* Please first follow the instructions for installing and using the [TICK stack](tickstack.md)

 * If you're pushing log events to [TICK](tickstack.md), add this snippet of code below (_logging instructions_) to the bottom of **every** ISLE service within your `docker-compose.yml` file.

 ```bash